 High performance sport has a long and successful history at UNSW.
-Our sports program has allowed us to attract and retain some of the best and brightest student athletes, and it also creates a sense of pride in the UNSW name through the celebration of student and alumni success.
+Our sports program has allowed us to attract and retain some of the best and brightest student athletes, and creates a sense of pride in the UNSW name through the celebration of student and alumni success.

 Ben Lexcen Scholarship